stone315/ZipSim/README.md

 ![alt text](https://github.com/stone315/ZipSim/blob/main/pic/problem1.png)

 ### Perception (Distinguish between Tree and Delivert Site)
 The program performs one of the easest way to identify objects with different sizes.
 In different distance, the measurement accuracy between two points is different.
 For example, in 10m away, the distance between two measured point is 10m * 0.01745 = 0.1745m.
 Therefore, the sensors can identify an object as small as 0.1745m long.
 If an object has 6m diameter, 34.38 sampling points can be recorded.
 On the other side, a site (1m diameter) has only 5.73 sampling points.
 Therefore, we can identify the object based on the number of sampling points recorded in different relative distance.
+The implementation is in **identigyObject** function

 Conditions: